Emiliano Zapata: Legacy

 Zapata's influence continues to this day, particularly in revolutionary tendencies in southern Mexico.
-In the long run, he has done more for his ideals in death than he did in life.
-He became to be viewed as a martyr to the cause of land reform after his murder.
+He came to be viewed as a martyr to the cause of land reform after his murder.
 Even though Mexico still has not implemented the sort of land reform he wanted, he is remembered as a visionary who fought for his countrymen.

 Zapata's Plan of Ayala influenced Article 27 of the progressive 1917 Constitution of Mexico that codified an agrarian reform program.
 Even though the Mexican Revolution did restore some land that had been taken under Díaz, the land reform on the scale imagined by Zapata was never enacted.
 However, a great deal of the significant land distribution which Zapata sought would later be enacted after Mexican President Lázaro Cárdenas took office in 1934.
 Cárdenas would fulfill not only the land distribution policies written in Article 27, but other reforms written in the Mexican Constitution as well.